 If you happen to notice something that is potentially dangerous for the people in your school or centre, you have the legal responsibility to notify your administration of the problem.
-Often a simple note to your administrator will solve the issue but for bigger cases, or for when you do not feel that a reasonable answer has been given, then we encourage you to complete a Notice of a Dangerous Situation Form (also on the Portal and MTA website), give it to your administrator and send a copy to the MTA office.
+Often a simple note to your administrator will solve the issue but for bigger cases, or for when you do not feel that a reasonable answer has been given, then we encourage you to complete a Notice of a Dangerous Situation Form (aka the HS7 form) (also on the Portal and MTA website), give it to your administrator and send a copy to domenico@mta-aeem.com and healthandsafety@emsb.qc.ca.